scadaperspective/LogBookKonniMac/README.md

 ```
 ###Build on Mac OS X

-Note that you will need to have all of the development tools installed that
+Note that you will need to have all of the development tools and pre requsites installed that
 are required to build OpenCPN.
 If you have any doubts then run the cmake ..
-command and it will complain about missing dependencies.
-At the very least
+command and it will complain about missing dependencies.... ,  see how far you get.
-you will need the g++ compiler and development libraries, cmake, gettext, so
-install those first and see how far you get.

 Tools: From Homebrew (http://brew.sh Suggested)

+Note on backward compatability for older computing hardware support ......

+Homebrew
+"Warning: You are using macOS 10.14.6

+We (and Apple) do not provide support for this old version."
+Xcode Version 11.3.1 (11C505)

+Thankfully it works and wxWidgets 3.2.2.1 seems to be less freaky.

 ```